 People with granted long-term stay or permanent residence must register boravište, prebivalište (if they have one), or their changes within 15 days after the day of the change.

-Close family members of third-country nationals with granted long-term stay or permanent residence can join them in Croatia based on “family reunification”.
-In Croatia, this scenario is called “privremeni boravak u svrhu spajanja obitelji”.
+Close family members of third-country nationals with granted long-term stay or permanent residence can join them in Croatia based on family reunification.
+This scenario is called privremeni boravak u svrhu spajanja obitelji in Croatian.
 Family members can use this as a basis to apply for temporary residence.

 Close family members of third-country nationals are: